-1. Guia Hill, February 2018.
+1. February 2018.
 While a visit to Monte Fort is a must for anyone touring Macau, you’ll almost certainly be more charmed by the comparatively peaceful experience of Guia Hill in the peninsula’s central east region.
-An undemanding winding path takes you up to the top in under fifteen minutes.
+An undemanding, winding stone path takes you from street level up to the top in under fifteen minutes.

-4. Guia Hill, February 2018.
+4. February 2018.
 Don’t miss the hill’s cool network of former military tunnels, which were designed as emergency air raid shelters.
-Both sections (A & B) won’t take you long to walk through, though there are plenty of interesting photographs to stop and look at detailing the fort’s history.
+Both sections (A & B) won’t take you long to walk through and there are plenty of interesting photographs to stop and look at detailing the fort’s history.

 5. Guia Hill, February 2018.
 Why not take the cable car back down!
 It’s super cheap (just a couple of Macau/Hong Kong Dollars) and gets you right back into the heart of the old town in about five minutes.
 Like most of Macau’s best sights, Guia Hill is free to enter and is open daily from 09:00-18:00.
 The cable cars are usually out of service on Mondays.